Buying a Boat?

 6. Are you going to finance your boat or use cash?

 7. What is the bank willing to lend you?

 & Getting Aboard

-We’ve covered the key questions; now we’ll start looking at the criteria for your yacht.
+We’ve covered the key questions; now we’ll start looking at the criteria for your boat.
 Things like performance, comfort, ease of maintenance, price, or conditions.
 What are your must-haves, and what can you go without; outboards, in-mast furling, generator, air-conditioning.
 Not sure?
 Don’t worry; we will discuss the pros and cons of each option.